Tobias-Bucci/PlanPago/README.md

   * Consistent visual language across all pages (Dashboard, Forms, Profile)
   * Semi-transparent cards with backdrop blur effects
   * Smooth animations and hover transitions
-  * Enhanced modal dialogs with contextual styling and improved UX
 * **NavBar** with links to Dashboard, New Contract, Profile, and Logout
 * **Dashboard**